As a keen fan of content marketing, it should come as no shock to you when you hear ‘content is king’.

 You know the power it can drive for your whole sales funnel.

-But if this is the case, why do so many struggle with the right content marketing strategies?
+But if this is the case, why do so many struggle with the advanced content marketing strategies?

 Could it be because they don’t know the benefits of content marketing?